thebigdb/thebigdb-js/README.md

 ## Usage

-First initialize the TheBigDB object:
+First, initialize the TheBigDB object:

     thebigdb = new TheBigDB;